pyjamabrah/pyjamabrah/content/products/c-language/index.md

           description: "In this section you will spend time internalizing each of the 32 keywords from the C Language and understand the assembly and system level implications."
           sectionDuration: "1 hr 40 min"
           chapters:
-            - chapter: "15: Introducing the C Keywords"
+            - chapter: "Introducing the C Keywords"
               preview: ""
               type: "video"
               meta: 12:40
               attachments: 0
-            - chapter: "16: Data types, Variables and Integers"
+            - chapter: "Data types, Variables and Integers"
               preview: ""
               type: "video"
               meta: 12:47
               attachments: 0
-            - chapter: "17: Data types - float and double"
+            - chapter: "Data types - float and double"
               preview: ""
               type: "video"
               meta: 05:58
               attachments: 0
-            - chapter: "18: Exploring sizes of data types and location in memory "
+            - chapter: "Exploring sizes of data types and location in memory "
               preview: ""
               type: "video"
               meta: 37:11
               attachments: 0
-            - chapter: "19: how integers are stored - 2s complement"
+            - chapter: "how integers are stored - 2s complement"
               preview: ""
               type: "video"
               meta: 19:36
               attachments: 0
-            - chapter: "20: floating point number encoding and few examples"
+            - chapter: "floating point number encoding and few examples"
               preview: ""
               type: "video"
               meta: 13:51
               attachments: 0
-            - chapter: "21: more floating point - float and double"
+            - chapter: "more floating point - float and double"
               preview: ""
               type: "video"
               meta: 17:23